Volunteer in Uganda

 Search safe, structured, free & low cost volunteer opportunities in Uganda with international agencies, charities, local NGO's and non-profit organisations.

-- The local people are very friendly, they will usually greet you with smiles, curiousity and waves
+- Local people are very friendly, they will usually greet you with smiles, curiousity and waves

 - Uganda is has spectacular natural beauty and a spectacular rainforest, waterfalls and lakes